 Protective orders are also called "restraining orders."
-They are a piece of paper that require a named individual (typically, those charged with domestic violence or stalking) to stay a specified distance away from a named victim, for a certain amount of time.
-They are legal documents issued by a court to protect the health and safety of a person who is alleged to be a victim of any act involving violence, force or threat that results in bodily injury or places that person in fear of death, sexual assault or bodily injury.
+They are a piece of paper that requires a named individual to stay a specified distance away from a named victim, for a certain amount of time.
+Protective orders are legal documents issued by a court to protect the health and safety of a person who is alleged to be a victim of any act involving violence, force, or threat that results in bodily injury or places that person in fear of death, sexual assault, or bodily injury.

-A temporary protection order (TPO) can be issued the day that you file your petition without the abuser being present in court - (this is what is meant by an ex parte order).
-The judge can give you this temporary order if he or she believes that the safety or welfare of you or your household member is in immediate danger from the abuser.
+A temporary protection order (TPO) can be issued the day that you file your petition without the abuser being present in court -- this is what is meant by an ex parte order.
+The judge can give you this temporary order if they believe that the safety or welfare of you or another member of your household is in immediate danger from the abuser.
 The order can last up to 14 days.

-Once you return to court, the judge can extend the temporary protection order for additional 14 day periods until the final court hearing or trial is completed.
+Once you return to court, the judge can extend the temporary protection order for an additional 14-day period until the final court hearing or trial is completed.

 Any person who is involved in one of the following relationships with another party may be entitled to a protective order upon proof:

-Someone you have a child in common with;
+- Someone you have a child in common with; and

 The following table highlights the main provisions of D.C.'s protective orders laws, with links to additional articles and resources.